umdfiresa2024/team-charlotte/README.md

      Mean   : 70.95   Mean   : 73.91   Mean   : 85.34   Mean   : 6068235
      3rd Qu.:111.00   3rd Qu.:111.00   3rd Qu.:117.00   3rd Qu.: 6378453
      Max.   :289.00   Max.   :442.00   Max.   :777.00   Max.   :39492388

-Inserting blocks with buffer

-This code chunk examines the demographic distribution and environmental benefits of light rail stations in Charlotte, NC.
-The code processes spatial data to:

-1. Calculate the fraction of each income bracket within buffer zones around light rail stations, scaling population data based on the area of overlap between census tracts and buffers.
-2. Compute changes in pollution levels due to light rail stations, estimating the total impact across all stations.
-The average pollution reduction for each income bracket is calculated, highlighting the benefits for different demographic groups.
-3. Present the results in a summary table, showing the average pollution reduction experienced by individuals in each income bracket.

 ``` r
 buffdf <- as.data.frame(buff)